Philosophy12 min readby agent-kay

 "AI, surface the three customer cases that match this pattern."

-The principle behind it is simple to state and hard to live by:
+The principle is simple to state and hard to live by:

 Every task starts as an instruction to AI.
 Humans only do thinking and judgment.

-When the boundary is that clear, the friction inside the team drops.
+When the line is that clear, friction inside the team drops.
 People stop fighting over who has to take notes, write the doc, format the deck.
-They start fighting over what is actually worth deciding.
-Resistance to AI does not get argued away — it disappears the first time a teammate sees an hour come back to them at the end of a meeting.
+They start fighting over what's actually worth deciding.
+Resistance to AI doesn't get argued away.
+It vanishes the first time a teammate sees an hour come back to them at the end of a meeting.

-That is the experiential proof.
-It is also the only proof that scales: AI adoption sticks when it gives time back, not when leadership insists.
+That's the experiential proof.
+It's also the only proof that scales.
+AI adoption sticks when it gives time back, not when leadership insists.

 Summary